C&ENVENG 4073 - Water Distribution Systems & Design

 General Course Information

-Course Code C&ENVENG 4073 Course Water Distribution Systems & Design Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites C&ENVENG 2071, C&ENVENG 3079 Course Description Water distribution systems analysis.
+Course Code C&ENVENG 4073 Course Water Distribution Systems & Design Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites C&ENVENG 2071 and C&ENVENG 3079 Course Description Water distribution systems analysis.
 Steady state analysis of pipe networks.
-Alternative formulations of equations for pipe networks - the Q-equations, the H-equations, the LF-equations, the Q+H equations, the Global Gradient Algorithm formulation, and Numerical solutions based on Newton Raphson solution technique.
+Alternative formulations of equations for pipe networks - the flow (Q)-equations, the head (H)-equations, the loop flow correction (LF) equations, the Q+H equations, the Global Gradient Algorithm formulation and numerical solutions based on Newton Raphson solution technique.
+Convergence criteria for stopping the iterative solution process.
 Computer solution techniques in Excel and FORTRAN.
 The Global Gradient Algorithm of Todini and Pilati for solving the pipe network equations in EPANET.
-Optimisation of pipe networks/design.
-Pumping operations optimisation.
+Optimisation of pipe networks/design using genetic algorithms.
+Pumping operations optimisation using genetic algorithms.
 Consideration of sustainability criteria (economic, environmental, technical, social, temporal) using multi-objective genetic algorithms.
 Water hammer analysis.
 Pump transients.
 Air vessel sizing.
 Water hammer control methods.
 Flywheels and one-way surge tanks for water hammer protection.
+Column separation during water hammer events.
+Ten guest lectures from Industry Engineers.

-Course Coordinator: Professor Angus SimpsonThe coordinator for this course is:
+Course StaffThe course coordinator and lecturer for this course is:

 Professor Angus Simpson